-The Network Manager / IT Technician / ICT Co-ordinator is responsible for ensuring:
+The Network Manager / IT Technician is responsible for ensuring:

-- that the school's ICT infrastructure is secure and is not open to misuse or malicious attack - that the school meets the online safety technical requirements outlined in the SWGfL Security Policy and Acceptable Usage Policy and any relevant Local Authority Online Safety Policy and guidance - that users may only access the school's networks through a properly enforced password protection policy, in which passwords are regularly changed. - the school's filtering policy is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person (see appendix "Filtering Policy Template" for good practice document) - that they keep up to date with online safety technical information in order to effectively carry out their online safety role and to inform and update others as relevant - that the use of the network / internet / Virtual Learning Environment (CLASS DOJO) / remote access / email is regularly monitored in order that any misuse / attempted misuse can be reported to the Online Safety Co-ordinator (ICT Co-ordinator) / Headteacher / Senior Leader / Class teacher for investigation / action / sanction - that monitoring software / systems are implemented and updated as agreed in school policies are responsible for ensuring that:
+- that the school's ICT infrastructure is secure and is not open to misuse or malicious attack - that the school meets the online safety technical requirements outlined in the SWGfL Security Policy and Acceptable Usage Policy and any relevant Local Authority Online Safety Policy and guidance - that users may only access the school's networks through a properly enforced password protection policy, in which passwords are regularly changed. - the school's filtering policy is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person (see appendix "Filtering Policy Template" for good practice document) - that they keep up to date with online safety technical information in order to effectively carry out their online safety role and to inform and update others as relevant - that the use of the network / internet / Virtual Learning Environment (CLASS DOJO) / remote access / email is regularly monitored in order that any misuse / attempted misuse can be reported to the Online Safety Co-ordinator (ICT Coordinator) / Headteacher for investigation. - that monitoring software / systems are implemented and updated as agreed in school policies are responsible for ensuring that: